btf-org/flank/README.md

 1. Click "Create Cmd" on the bottom bar
 2. Choose the "Hello World" option
-3. Remove the echo and paste in the following, and click "Save"
+3. Remove the `echo`, paste in the following, and click "Save"

 ```bash
 curl -X "${method}" "${url}"